James Comey starts tweeting under real name

 The "Reinhold" he's talking about is Reinhold Niebuhr, a protestant theologian who Comey wrote about as the subject of his college thesis.
 Niebuhr was one of Comey's previous social media monikers.

 Guessing Comey's identity online has become a parlor game of sorts.
 Earlier this year, then-Gizmodo writer Ashley Feinberg figured out the Niebuhr account actually belonged to Comey.
-After that, it was suspected that the handle @Formerbu was controlled by Comey, and it was confirmed last month after the account tweeted a photo of the former FBI director on a country road in Iowa.
+After that, it was suspected that the handle @Formerbu was also controlled by Comey.
+That was confirmed last month after the account tweeted a photo of the former FBI director on a country road in Iowa.

 Comey's timing is notable.
 He's promoting a new book, called "A Higher Loyalty: Truth, Lies and Leadership" due out in the spring.